 Jenny taught pre-school until her daughter, Mollie, was born.
 When she returned to work, she taught in the Beavercreek public school system for ten years as an elementary and junior high art teacher while earning a master’s degree from Wright State University in Professional Writing and Women’s Literature; her master’s thesis was titled A Spirit More Capable of Looking Up To Him: Women’s Roles in Mystery Fiction 1841-1920.

 She took a leave of absence from Beavercreek in 1986 to complete her Ph.D. coursework at Ohio State University in feminist criticism and nineteenth century British and American literature.
 She returned to teach high school English (American and British literature surveys, mythology, the Bible in literature, and college composition) for another five years, and during this time she also directed theater tech crews (sets and costumes) for the Beavercreek Drama Department.

 In the summer of 1991, she began to research her dissertation on the impact of gender on narrative strategies, searching out the differences in the way men and women tell stories.
 As part of the research, she planned to read one hundred romance novels and one hundred men’s adventure novels.
 The romance novels turned out to be so feminist and so absorbing, that she never got to the men’s adventure fiction and decided to try writing fiction instead, quitting her job the following spring to devote herself full time to writing and to finishing the Ph.D., one of her riskier moves since she didn’t sell her first book until August ’92.

-In the fall of 1995, Jenny began to write single title novels for St. Martin’s Press where she very happily remains to this day.
-She is especially delighted to be working with her editor, Jennifer Enderlin, her agents Meg Ruley of the Jane Rotrosen Agency and Jodi Reamer of Writers House, and her daughter/business partner, Mollie Smith.
+In the fall of 1995, Jenny began to write single title novels for St. Martin’s Press where she was delighted to be working with her editor, Jennifer Enderlin, her agents Meg Ruley of the Jane Rotrosen Agency and Jodi Reamer of Writers House, and her daughter/business partner, Mollie Smith.